 Ollantaytambo fortress.
 Machu Picchu visit, arriving by the Vistadome Train

 Begin your day by visiting the fabulous town of Ollantaytambo and its archaeological sites.
-The town is unique in that it still preserves its original Inca plan with people living in traditional cancha enclosures once occupied by the Inca elite.
-The archaeological compound is a sensational sight to behold and is of great historical significance for the Incas during the Spanish Conquest: It was here that one of the greatest battles of the Conquest was fought and one of the few where the Incas defeated the Spaniards.
+The town is unique in that it still preserves its original Inca plan, with people living in traditional cancha enclosures once occupied by the Inca elite.
+It was here that one of the greatest battles of the Conquest was fought and one of the few where the Incas defeated the Spaniards.

-From here board the Vistadome train.
-As the name implies, the Vistadome features spectacular panoramic windows with incredible scenic views, connecting you with the magnificent landscapes and offering you ample opportunities to photograph this amazing journey (approx 1.5hrs).
+From here board the Vistadome train, featuring spectacular panoramic windows with incredible scenic views (journey approx 1.5hrs).
 On arrival in Aguas Calientes you will board a bus to reach the entrance of Machu Picchu.

 “Magnificence” is the only word to describe the scene, as you gaze upon the ruins of Machu Picchu.
 The main destination on many travellers’ lists, the ‘lost city of the Incas’ is a man-made marvel that has become a symbol for the ingenuity and prosperity of one of the most expansive empires in Latin American history.
 Only a century ago were the incredible ruins uncovered; a two year-excavation led by Yale archaeologist Hiram Bingham and the National Geographic Society of Washington DC allowed Machu Picchu to gain the prominence that it deserves.
 Its fascination is due in part to its position, high on a mountain ridge and 2,430m/7,972ft above sea level.
 Believed to be an Inca settlement built to control the economies of neighboring communities, it is associated with being the royal estate of Pachacuti, the great Inca who sparked the expansion of the empire.
 Enjoy a 2-3 hour guided visit of Machu Picchu before spending the remainder of the afternoon exploring the ruins after the majority of visitors have left the site.
 Afterwards, return by bus to your hotel in Aguas Calientes.